Andrea Nakayama’s Field Guide: An Excerpt From Our Functional Nutrition Certification Program

 Posted by Andrea Nakayama

-Practitioners who want to have the clinical and business successes that I’ve had often ask me if there’s a protocol that I follow for each of my clients, or a diet that I recommend for everyone.
+Practitioners striving for clinical and business success often ask me if there’s a protocol that I follow for each of my clients, or a diet that I recommend for everyone.
+I’m here to share my secrets for success with you, and I’ll be doing just that in the Field Guide to Functional Nutrition ebook.

 Click here to download the free Field Guide to Functional Nutrition ebook now!

 Practicing Functional Nutrition has several key facets that I’ll reveal throughout the Guide.
 One feature I want you to consider right from the start is that it’s all about bioindividuality and finding unique solutions for each client.
-This’s what Dr. Jeffrey Bland, the father of Functional Medicine, calls the N-of-1 experiment—where each patient is their own “control”.
+This is what Dr. Jeffrey Bland, the father of Functional Medicine, calls the N-of-1 experiment—where each patient is their own “control”.

-It means, ‘NO’, there is not one protocol I follow for each and every client that walks in the doors of our clinic.
+In Functional Nutrition, as in thinking of each patient as an N-of-1 experiment, there’s no one-size-fits all approach.
+That means, ‘no’, there is not one protocol I follow for each and every client that walks in the doors of our clinic.
+Yet we do need some place to start, right?

 It can be so difficult to know where to begin when bioindividuality rules.

+Working with difficult cases is simultaneously intriguing, frightening and frustrating.
 And while you know you’ll be able to help more people if you can work with complex health issues, it can be anxiety-provoking as well.
 It’s easy to feel lost when you don’t have a system that works for all your clients and to find yourself continually on the hunt for that protocol that will work for everyone (or everyone who has X, Y, or Z condition).
 I call this the Quick-Fix Trap!

 So, are there things you should be doing with all of your clients even if they are each unique and bioindividuality rules?
+Many of the coaches and clinicians who join the Functional Nutrition Alliance community ponder questions like these:

 - Should I always introduce fermented foods to my clients?